dotnet/source-build/Documentation/package-dependency-flow.md

 These two version.props files get imported by the arcade source build infrastructure after the repo's Version.props file.
 Therefore the repo's Versions.props property versions get overridden by the source build versions.
-In the case of the `SystemCommandLineVersion` example, the current source build version, 2.0.0-beta4, would win
+In the case of the `SystemCommandLineVersion` example, the current source build version, 2.0.0-beta4, would win.
+This is known as package version lifting since it lifts the originally defined package version to the current source built version.
+This behavior only applies to source build in the context of the [VMR](https://github.com/dotnet/dotnet) (also see [Repo Level Source Builds](#repo-level-source-builds).

 ### Transitive Version Properties